millsjc/modulesets/README.md

 --------------------------------------------------------

 Any file of the name *.jhbuildrc in the configuration directory will be picked up by jhbuild and can be used to modify default settings.
-(See for an example the pe.jhbuildrc file).
-To set a particular branch for a particular package, for instance compiling the `lalsimulation package` from the branch `lalinference_o2`, use:
+To set a particular branch for a particular package, for instance compiling the `lalsimulation package` from the branch `my_branch`, use:

-    $ echo "branches['lalsimulation'] = (None,'lalinference_o2')" >> ~/.config/my.jhbuildrc
+    $ echo "branches['lalsimulation'] = (None,'my_branch')" >> ~/.config/my.jhbuildrc

 To set specific compiler flag, such as debug options: